fermitools/kcron/README.md

   * landlock headers - for filesystem level isolation
   * libcap headers - for use of system capibilities rather than suid
   * libseccomp headers - for dropping any unused system calls
-  * systemtap headers - for tracing the capibilty calls within the kernel

 You may change the `/var/kerberos/krb5/user/` to an alternate location at build time by setting `-DCLIENT_KEYTAB_DIR=/usr/local/var/kerberos/krb5/user/` on `cmake`.